 What happens if your chickens do not have enough space?

-Even if you are a seasoned poultry farmer and understand all aspects of keeping chickens, it is easy to succumb to the temptation to keep more birds in a small space.
+Even if you are a seasoned poultry producer who understands all aspects of keeping chickens, it is easy to succumb to the temptation to keep more birds in a small space.
 Unfortunately, insufficient room for your chickens can lead to many problems.

-If you offer less space than recommended, manure will build up quickly, raising ammonia levels in the coop and hurting your chickens(And causing quite a stink.)
+If you offer less space than recommended, moisture and manure will build up quickly, raising ammonia levels in the coop and affecting your chickens’ health.

 Here are some of the problems you might have to deal with if you don’t provide your flock with enough space:

 - Health issues: It is undeniable that chickens will poop anywhere and everywhere.
 As such, your chickens are more likely to sit or stand in filth if overcrowded.
-Overcrowding can also be a leading cause of water contamination.
-All these filthy conditions can lead to health issues.
-Your chickens could also peck at their poop, resulting in issues like fly strikes.
+Overcrowding can also be a leading cause of feed and water contamination.
+All these filthy conditions can lead to health issues for the chicken and bacteria inside the eggs they lay.

-- Bullying: Even the most docile chicken breeds can turn aggressive when stressed, and overcrowding is one of the primary causes of stress in chickens.
+- Bullying: Chicken flocks develop a very complex pecking order within the flock that can create aggressive interactions in the flock.
+Even the most docile chicken breeds can turn aggressive when stressed, and overcrowding is one of the primary causes of stress in chickens.
 When stressed, your chickens may start bullying each other, which can result in bleeding.
-In worst cases, plucking and pecking among chickens can result in death.
+In the worst cases, pecking among chickens can result in death.
+Also, within a pecking order, the bird at the bottom of the order is not allowed to eat or drink until all the other birds allow them to eat and drink.

 - Parasites: Overcrowding creates a perfect environment for lice and mites to breed and spread.
 Although they can be treated, they can be genuinely annoying when they attack your chickens in large numbers.
 In extreme cases, mites can suck your chicken’s blood to cause anemia.

 - Laying issues: If your coop is too small, you will likely have inadequate nesting boxes.
-This will cause your birds to lay eggs anywhere they can find space, even on a concrete floor.
-Laying anywhere can lead to broken eggs, or your chickens may start eating them.
+If too many hens are trying to use the same nests or if birds lay eggs on the floor, you will have excessive egg breakage.
+This will lead to contaminated and dirty eggs.
+Broken eggs in the coop will allow the chickens to get a taste for eggs, and your chickens will start eating as soon as a hen lays a fresh egg.
 Unfortunately, stopping egg eating is tricky, so you better ensure your chickens have enough nesting boxes.

 Failing to offer enough space to your chickens is risking their lives.
 Consider smaller breeds if you want to keep chickens but have limited space for the coop and run.